 WWW.ONTARIOCAVES.COM

-As well the site will help provide information to people who have a desire to learn more about caves, a database of clubs and cave related links for people to explore.
+One purpose of this site is to provide information to people who have a desire to learn more about caves, a database of clubs and cave related links for people to explore.

-I have listed the caves by geographical region.
-No sensitive cave locations or locations of caves on private property are listed on this site.
-This is for the protection of the caves as well as the privacy of the land owners who are generous enough to let us enjoy our hobby.
+I have divided Ontario up into three graphical regions to keep track of the caves.
+No sensitive cave locations or locations of caves on private property are listed on this site, this is for the protection of the caves as well as the privacy of the land owners who are generous enough to let us enjoy our hobby and explore the underground world.

-I am always looking for new caves, sinkholes, crevices and bedrock outcrops to explore.
-Please feel free to contact me if you have an area or spot that you think would be of interest to me, or a spot that is not listed on my site.
+I am always looking for new caves, sinkholes and sinking streams to investigate and to explore, please feel free to contact me if you have an area or spot that you think would be of interest to me.
+You can reach me at the following email link.

 jeff@ontariocaves.com

-Thanks to all the other cavers and property owners who have contributed images and information on local Ontario caves.
+Thanks to all the other cavers and property owners who have provided information and or access to Ontarios finest hidden caves.

-(All sensitive cave locations are kept secret with respect of the landowners)
+(All sensitive cave locations are kept secret at the request of the landowners)

 Southern Ontario Caves